Preffet/Shellcode-Obfuscator/README.md

 ## This is a program obfuscate shell code using byte shifting.
 Tested and working on 64-bit Windows machines.
-Written in Python, memory execution and de-obfuscation is done in C++ / C.
+Written in Python, memory execution and de-obfuscation is done in C++.
 ## Usage
 Update payload bytes in the file payload.py, run it, paste the output to run.cpp, compile and run the run.cpp file on the target machine.
 To edit and compile the de-obfuscator you can use GCC.